Smogna/Embedded-RTOS/README.md

      * Download the RTOS.c and index.html webpage
   * Step 2
      * Import the files into either the STM32CubeIDE or Arduino IDE
  * Step 3
     * Flash the board with the code
  * Step 4
-       * Launch the webpage and connect to the HC05
+    * Launch the webpage and connect to the HC05 through bluetooth
-      * EGit (for version control)